rishiso/TI-84-Programs/README.md

 Finds the nth term of a fibonacci sequence.

 **Radsimp:**
 Simplifies a radical after inputting the radicand.
-It does not work with variables for negative numbers.
+It does not work with variables or negative numbers.

 **Vertex:**
 Finds the vertex of a quadratic equation after inputting a, b, and c.